physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 Here are instructions for testing the [Python example code](https://github.com/physionetchallenges/python-classifier-2020) in Linux.
 You can test the non-Python example code in a Mac, for example, in a similar way.
 If you have trouble testing your code, then make sure that you can test the example code, which is known to work.

 First, create a folder, docker_test, in your home directory.
 Then, put the example code from GitHub in docker_test/python-classifier-2020-master, some of the training data in docker_test/input_directory, and an empty folder for the classifications in docker_test/output_directory.
-Finally, build a Docker image and ran the example code using the following steps:
+Finally, build a Docker image and run the example code using the following steps:
 ```
 user@computer:~/docker_test$ ls
 input_directory  output_directory  python-classifier-2020-master